bgraham452/cs1302-minesweeper/README.md

 ## Project Description

-Your goal is to develop a...
+Your goal is to develop a Minesweeper game with a graphical user interface implemented in Swing.
+Instructions and specific implementation details are presented below.

 ## Pair Programming

 Students are required to work in groups of two for this project.
-Futhermore, each group needs to engage in _pair programming_.
+Furthermore, each group needs to engage in _pair programming_.
 Pair programming is an agile software development technique in which two programmers work together at one workstation.
 One, the _driver_, writes code while the other, the _observer_ (or _navigator_), reviews each line of code as it is typed in.
 The two programmers switch roles frequently.

+Yes, this involves physically meeting with your partner.
+Not being able to find time is NOT an excuse for not participating.
+If you need a place to meet and work on the project then I suggest the 307 lab in Boyd.
+The iMacs are already setup with everything you need.
+You login to them with your <code>nike</code>
+account and all of your <code>nike<code> stuff is already there.

 ## Project Tasks